 Join us for an inspiring Black History Month lecture with Dr. Ilyasah Shabazz, award-winning author, educator, and daughter of the late Malcolm X. Dr. Shabazz will share reflections on her father's… read more about Black History Month Lecture: Ilyasah Shabaaz »

-Documentary Film Screening: A Road Out This documentary tells the remarkable story of six South African health pioneers who transformed community medicine in North Carolina, the United States and… read more about Documentary Film Screening: A Road Out »
+*This event has reached full capacity, and registration is now closed*Documentary Film Screening: A Road Out This documentary tells the remarkable story of six South African health pioneers who… read more about Documentary Film Screening: A Road Out »

 The Collegium for African Diaspora Dance Conference (CADD)* seeks scholarship that speaks to permanence and subversiveness in Black Dance traditions for its 2026 Conference, "Black Phoenixing:… read more about The Collegium for African Diaspora Dance »